cssninjaStudio/apollux/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 ---
 Autocompletes can have different shapes.
 The default shape is `rounded` but you can also use `straight`, `curved` or `full` shapes.
 :::doc-message{type="muted" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseAutocomplete"} can be set in your `app.config.ts`.
+Default shape of all :doc-linker{to="BaseAutocomplete"} can be set in your `.app/app.config.ts`.
 :::
 ::